lidofinance/dc4bc/HowTo.md

 Operation GIF was handled successfully, the result Operation GIF was saved to: /tmp/dc4bc_qr_61ae668f-be5f-4173-bb56-c2ba5221ee8c-response.gif
 ```

 Open the response QR-gif in any gif viewer and take a video of it.
-Refresh the `./qr_reader_bundle/index.html` page in your web browser and scan the GIF.
+Open the `./qr_reader_bundle/index.html` page in your web browser on a hot node and scan the GIF.
 You may want to give the downloaded file a new name, e.g., `operation_response.json`.

 Then go to the node and run:
 ```